Bryan Mbeumo: International career

 Mbeumo won 10 caps and scored one goal for France at U17, U20 and U21 level.
 In August 2022, following a meeting in London with Samuel Eto'o, Mbeumo declared his senior international allegiance to the Cameroon national team.
 He made 9 appearances and scored one goal during the 2022–23 season, with three appearances coming during Cameroon's 2022 World Cup campaign, prior to the team's group stage exit.
 After appearing in three of Cameroon's four 2023 Africa Cup of Nations qualifying matches and scoring one goal, injury ruled Mbeumo out of the final tournament.

 Style of play

 Mbeumo is a versatile forward who primarily operates as a right winger in a front three, often cutting inside onto his stronger left foot.
+He can also be played as a striker or attacking midfielder.
 In systems using a 3–4–2–1 formation, he typically plays as an inside forward in the right half-space, where he can exploit defensive gaps, link up with teammates, and pose a threat on goal.

 Known for his pace, direct dribbling, and movement off the ball, Mbeumo excels in quick attacking transitions.
 He is particularly effective at carrying the ball into dangerous areas and creating high-quality chances, as reflected by his league-leading expected assists (xA) in the 2024–25 season.
 Despite not being a traditional striker, he also recorded the highest number of non-penalty goals over expected (npxG overperformance) during the same campaign, showcasing his clinical finishing.